Showing posts with label Pope Vitalian. Show all posts

 Sunday, January 13, 2013

-Oswy of Bernicia
+Oswiu of Bernicia

-In 664, the Synod of Whitby was held to make choices about how Christianity would be practiced, and Oswy was asked to choose.
+In 664, the Synod of Whitby was held to make choices about how Christianity would be practiced, and Oswiu was asked to choose.
 He chose the version of Christianity that was being practiced by Rome over the Celtic version.
 This also meant calculating the date of Easter differently.

-This created some awkwardness; Oswy's son had been raised following Irish-Northumbrian practices but switched to Roman practices at the urging of St. Wilfrid (who was mentioned in a footnote here for his influence on Whitby).
-Oswy chose to side with his son and Rome, but not everyone found it so easy to switch.
+This created some awkwardness; Oswiu's son had been raised following Irish-Northumbrian practices but switched to Roman practices at the urging of St. Wilfrid (who was mentioned in a footnote here for his influence on Whitby).
+Oswiu chose to side with his son and Rome, but not everyone found it so easy to switch.
 Bede reported for 665 "that Easter was kept twice in one year, so that when the King had ended Lent and was keeping Easter, the Queen and her attendants were still fasting and keeping Palm Sunday."

 Saturday, January 12, 2013